 On 12 June 1467, William Laydman of Bowes sought sanctuary at Durham Cathedral.
 He confessed that nine days before at Moss Sike Head he had mortally wounded John Williamson, also of Bowes, with a turf spade.
 He said that he did this “against his will and in defence of his body,” a frequent refrain in the Durham sanctuary seeker confessions.
 Williamson was wounded on the right part of his head and died, and Laydman then fled towards Durham.

-It could be another Moss Sike, or more likely the registrar misheard Bessy Sike, a mile or so from Bowes Yorkshire (which in turn is about 30 miles from Durham).
+It could be another Moss Sike that I can’t find, or more likely the registrar misheard Bessy Sike, a mile or so from Bowes, Yorkshire (which in turn is about 30 miles from Durham).

 In general, the seekers at Durham cathedral were apparently of lower social status than in the southern sanctuaries – their weapons were more likely to be agricultural implements (as here, a turf spade) than swords.